 In addition to supplying several directors for the RDFC event, NIFC was represented well at the Red Devils tournament, with NIFC members taking 1st & 2nd places in Men's Foil, 2rd Place in Women's Foil, 1st Place in Women's Saber, and 3rd Place in Men's Saber.

-Philip Block (left) faces off against Melen Skurka (right) during open strip fencing at the NIFC.
+Philip Block (left) faces off against Melen Skurka (right) during open strip fencing in 2011 at the NIFC.

 L to R: Rich, Dale, Laura, Don, MARC, Phil, Bob, Melen